Tommy Bond was one of the best pitchers in the early days of baseball

 Many aficionados of the beginnings of professional baseball believe Bond’s career is worthy of review by the Hall of Fame’s Veterans Committee.

-Only 6 Cooperstown twirlers posted an ERA lower than Bond’s lifetime 2.14 mark.
-His career win total surpasses of 234 surpasses that of 33 Hall of Fame hurlers.
-Bond ranks in baseball’s top 20 all time in WHIP and complete games and is second in both walks per nine innings, and strikeout-to-walk ratio.
-Some decry his career because it lasted only ten years.
+Only six Cooperstown twirlers posted an ERA lower than Bond’s lifetime 2.14 mark.
+His career win total of 234 surpasses that of 33 Hall of Fame hurlers.
+Bond ranks in baseball’s top-20 all time in WHIP and complete games and is second in both walks per nine innings, and strikeout-to-walk ratio.
+Some decry his Hall of Fame candidacy because his career lasted only ten years.
 Still, Bonds 3,628 2/3 innings pitched ranks 60th all time.

 Though Bond remains largely forgotten by all but a few American baseball fans, the Irishman still holds a lofty position in his homeland.
 Each year at the highest level of competition on the Emerald Isle, the equivalent to MLB’s Cy Young Award is given to the league’s best pitcher.
 The name of the honor?
 The Tommy Bond Award.